AmanSachan1/Meteoros/README.md

-**In-scattering**
+#### In-scattering
-This produces the dark edges and bases to the clouds
+This produces the dark edges and bases to the clouds.

 In-scattering is when a light ray that has scattered in a cloud is combined with others on its way to the eye, essentially brightening the region of the cloud you are looking at.
 In order for this to occur, an area must have a lot of rays scattering into it, which only occurs where there is cloud material.
 This means that the deeper in the cloud, the more scattering contributors there are, and the amount of in-scattering on the edges of the clouds is lower, which makes them appear dark.
 Also, since there are no strong scattering sources below clouds, the bottoms of them will have less occurences of in-scattering as well.